 Course materials such as syllabus, handouts, notes, assignment instructions, etc. can be found on the Canvas learning management system course website.
 You are responsible for regularly (at least once every other day) checking with the messaging system through MySJSU to learn of any updates.
-Also: In lieu of handouts, I will often upload reading materials to Canvas.

-ENGL 1A Course Description
+GE A2 Course Description